 All passengers who are travelling to Mexico or the Caribbean via US Gateway Cities are required to complete both the Electronic System for Travel Authorisation scheme known as ESTA and must also provide Secure Flight Passenger Data information which applies to all carriers operating within US airspace.
 The ESTA can be applied for online at https://esta.cbp.dhs.gov, fees apply.

 Confirmation Invoice and Travel Documents will be sent electronically using the email address supplied at the time of booking.
-If you do not receive your Travel Documents, please call our Customer Support Team on 0844 557 0770.
+If you do not receive your travel documents within 10 days of travel, please call our Customer Support Team on 08000 22 30 30.
 Documents will not be issued until full payment has been received.
-In the event that we are asked to reissue travel documents and we agree to do so, an administration charge of £50.00 per person will be payable by you.
+In the event that we are asked to reissue certain travel documents and we agree to do so, an administration charge of £50.00 per person will be payable by you.

 All parts of the world can be prone to erratic changes in weather patterns and many of the destinations featured have a tropical climate where heavy rainfall and strong winds occur.
 Some parts of the world are occasionally affected by hurricanes, tropical cyclones and unusual levels of rainfall particularly during June – November.
 Local tours and services may be affected by the weather.
 We cannot be held responsible for the weather, but will lend appropriate assistance if required.
-Should your travel arrangements be affected by weather conditions We will endeavour to assist and offer practical support, however, such occurrences are treated as ‘force majeure’ and we shall not be liable for any changes to your itinerary or arrangements.
+Should your travel arrangements be affected by weather conditions UCHL will endeavour to assist and offer practical support, however, such occurrences are treated as ‘force majeure’ (see section 11 of the Booking Conditions) and we shall not be liable for any changes to your itinerary or arrangements.